Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 - `TCP_IP` Communication via TCP/IP
 - `UNIX_DOMAIN_SOCKET` Communication via UNIX domain socket
 - `NAMED_PIPE` Communication via named pipe
-- `IN_PROCESS` Communication is some mechanism withing current process (e.g. via files,...)
+- `IN_PROCESS` Communication is some mechanism within current process (e.g. via files,...)
 - `OTHER` To be used for any other channel type

 ### Constants for database vendors